Juvexx/Sharpe/README.md

 It consists of experiments with synthetic data and real data.
 In the folder simuations, it contains all the code for simulation results; In the folder real data, it contains all the code for real data experiment results.
 Users may pay attention to the working directory.
 The working directory should be "Sharpe/simulations/sec2/" or "Sharpe/realdata/efficientfrontier/".

 Each subsection has independent working environment.

 ### Environment and Setup
 We use R, Anaconda to conduct simulation.
 C++ is only applied to accelerate the speed.
 Researchers may use R to do the matrix manupulations, but it will have a slower speed.

-We use vscode to run experiments directory
+We use vscode to run experiments.
 Researchers may download the folders on the github to maintain the same directory.

 Versions:
 R 4.4.1 Anaconda 24.7.1 clang 1500.3.9.4

-> sessionInfo()
+### sessionInfo()
 R version 4.4.1 (2024-06-14)
 Platform: aarch64-apple-darwin20
 Running under: macOS Sonoma 14.6.1